 The return leg runs roughly parallel to the outbound just a little way South.
 Back through the Dedham Vale and onto Sudbury (where you can pop into the TTT Motorcycle Village) and then back via Finchingfield and Dunmow on default biker favourite routes that snake through beautiful Essex countryside.

 Big Essex Loop

-This is longer route that strings together many segements from the above motorcycle roads Essex offers, to form a long loop from Harlow, Finchingfield, across to Mersea Island, then back via a loop of the Burnham Bends.
+This is a longer route that strings together many segments from the above motorcycle roads Essex offers, to form a long loop from Harlow, Finchingfield, across to Mersea Island, then back via a loop of the Burnham Bends.
 A great route if you want to make a full day of it and really stretch yourself.

 85 miles, approx 3 hours riding time